 - 173 events days per year including NHL, WHL, NLL, concerts and other events

 - Total annual attendance of 1,550,660

 - 80 suites, with 16 seats each

 - 4,500 club seats

-- some degree of mare pushing.
-2,000 on-site parking stalls
+- 2,000 on-site parking stalls

-- 3% inflation on revenues and expenses
+- 3% inflation on revenues and expenses percent

-APPENDIX B THE ROSENTRAUB PAPER: URBAN DEVELOPMENT PERSPECTIVES - LESSONS FROM OTHER CITIES
+APPENDIX B THE ROSENTRAUB PAPER: URBAN DEVELOPMENT PERSPECTIVES: LESSONS FROM OTHER CITIES

-The following summary is from a report written by Dr. Mark Rosentraub, entitled Sports Facilities, A New Arena in Edmonton, The Opportunities for Development and A City's Image: Lessons from Successful Experiences.
+The following summary is from a report written by Dr. Mark Rosentraub, entitled Sports Facilities, A New Arena in Edmonton, The Opportunities For Development and A City's Image: Lessons From Successful Experiences.
 This summary has several goals: